CADMonkey21/p2pool-go-VTC/README.md

     ```

 3.  **Configure the pool:**
-    Copy the example configuration file and edit it with your personal settings (RPC credentials, payout address, etc.).
+    Copy the example configuration file and edit it with your personal settings (RPC credentials, vardiff options, etc.).
     ```bash
     cp config.example.yaml config.yaml
     nano config.yaml